lfrestrepog/if-docs/docs/reference/plugins.md

 ## Exhaust plugins (outputs)

 Export plugins designed to implement custom ways of exporting output file.
 Currenlty supported ones are `csv`, `yaml` and `log` plugins.
+These are currently builtin to the IF, but migrating to dynamically loading export functions as plugins is part of our near-term roadmap.